RaulPPelaez/Naga_KeypadMapper/README.md

 # Naga_KeypadMapper
 This little linux xorg daemon allows you to map the side keypad of the Razer Naga series mice via a configuration file called mapping.txt under $HOME/.naga/ . requieres xdotool and a X server enviroment to work.

-Currently tested only for Razer Naga Epic (pre-2014 version) in Ubuntu 14.04 and Razer Naga 2014 (thanks to Destroyer).
+Currently tested only for Razer Naga Epic (pre-2014 version) in Ubuntu 14.04 and Razer Naga 2014 (thanks to Destroyer) in Ubuntu 15.04.

 You can configure the daemon for any other Razer mice easily, see below.

-For Naga 2014 just change the param in nagastart to: sudo naga /dev/input/by-id/usb-Razer_Razer_Naga_2014-if02-event-kbd
+For Naga epic just change the param in nagastart.sh to: sudo naga epic

-More info and mapping.txt syntax in README
+More info and mapping syntax in README

 Be adviced that I release this project without any sort of warranty.
 So use under your own responsability.